Lyondra/events-app/readme.txt

 Events app

 Intended to allow users to filter what's on by a selection of event types, cities and dates.
-The user selects their event type, city and date from drop down lists on the web app and is presented with a list of events that meet the requested criteria.
+The user selects their event type, city and date from drop down lists on the web app and are presented with a list of events that meet the requested criteria.
 This list will also display the number of likes and dislikes each event has.
 The user will be able to click into their chosen event to get more information.
 The Details page will provide further details on the event and also connect to the Google Maps API to display the location of the event venue.